Article / NY Islander

 Some of the best examples of parody require little to no alteration at all.
 Think, “Fucked-up-blind-kids” Garbage Pale Kids spoof, which was a spoof of a spoof; or 101’s Green lantern logo tilt, or Bjork photographed in an “Enjoy Cock” t-shirt in the early 90s.

 As a Long Island native, Gino was born and raised a trains ride from the center of the Western world.
-One of Gino’s most iconic graphics signified local pride and allegiance while to your average sports fan it was the symbol to a floundering NHL team that hadn’t seen success since a decade prior.
+One of his most iconic graphics signified local pride and allegiance while to your average sports fan it was the symbol to a floundering NHL team that hadn’t seen success since a decade prior.

 Parody is hardly a unique angle in today’s media landscape.
 Still though whenever I catch a glance at sports news and see an NHL scoreboard, if I read NY Islanders the intended purpose is secondary.
+The symbol and the perceptions of our teenage brains HIGHJACKED!

 Previous